-The float holidays will be scheduled at a mutually agreeable time prior to the end of the calendar year.
+The float holiday shall be taken at a mutually agreeable time within the calendar year in which it was earned.

 - (b) If another Federal, Provincial or Municipal holiday should be proclaimed during the term of this Agreement, such additional proclaimed holiday will replace one of the above-named holidays as agreed by the parties.
 The intent is that there will be no more than twelve (12) paid holidays per calendar year for the duration of this agreement. - (c) In a Home where float holidays exist, in order to qualify for the float holidays, a newly hired employee must have completed their probationary period to be eligible.